seanpm2001/seanpm2001/OldVersions/English/1/README.txt

 | <img alt="DMAIL Wordmark logo failed to load.
 Click/tap here to attempt to view it" src="/Graphics/DMAIL/Logo/Wordmark/DMailWordmark.png" width="150" height="150" align="left" style="margin-right: 30px"> | **DMAIL/DSuite** _An EMAIL client pertaining to the @seanpm2001 philosophy.
 Stands for Digital MAIL.
 Also part of a productivity suite known as DSuite_ |
 |---|---|

-<details> <!-- End of logo section for major project section: DMAIL/DSuite !-->
+</details> <!-- End of logo section for major project section: DMAIL/DSuite !-->

 ---